Homological algebra modulo exact zero-divisors: Vanishing results

 \section{Vanishing results}

 In this section we prove our vanishing results, starting with the homology version.
 We fix a local ring $S$, a pair of exact zero-divisors $(x,y)$, and denote the local ring $S/(x)$ by $R$.
-The proof of the homology vanishing result uses the same change of rings spectral sequence stated in the introduction.
-Thus, for an $R$-module $N$, we need to compute the homology groups $\Tor_q^S(R,N)$.
-This is elementary: the periodic complex

-is the minimal projective resolution of $R$ over $S$.
-The same sequence makes it easy to compute the cohomology groups $\Ext^q_S(R,N)$ which we will need for the proof of the cohomology version of our theorem.
-We record this observation in the next lemma.

-\begin{lemma} Let $R=S/(x)$ where $S$ is a local ring and $(x,y)$ is a pair of exact zero-divisors in $S$.
-Then, for every $R$-module $N$,
+It should be mentioned that the modules we consider in this section are not necessarily assumed to be finitely generated.